-(1) The Pro-Fire trigger assembly of the XTseries bolt action rifles should only be adjusted for use by experienced and responsible shooters in a controlled target shooting environment where the rifle is never loaded with a live round of ammunition except when it is in the ready-to-fire position with the muzzle pointed safely down range.
+(1) The trigger assembly of the M783 bolt action rifles should only be adjusted for use by experienced and responsible shooters in a controlled target shooting environment where the rifle is never loaded with a live round of ammunition except when it is in the ready-to-fire position with the muzzle pointed safely down range.

 (2) If a cartridge is loaded into the chamber and then not discharged, it should be immediately re-moved (unloaded) from the rifle.

-NEVER move the rifle away from the down range position without first unloading (removing) the cartridge from the chamber.
+NEVER move the rifle away from the down range position without first un-loading (removing) the cartridge from the chamber.

 WARNING!
 NEVER carry an adjusted rifle with a live cartridge in the chamber.
 Trigger pull on rifles used for hunting or for noncompetitive target shooting must never be adjusted.
+Carrying an adjusted rifle with a live cartridge in the chamber may lead to property damage, personal injury and/or death.